-Divorce Grounds
+Divorce Processes

 Mutual Consent Divorce

-In Maryland couples may obtain an expeditious, final divorce by jointly filing a comprehensive agreement resolving all issues regarding the disposition of marital property and alimony, if any.
-Parents of minor children must also file a parenting plan addressing legal decision-making, residential custody and parenting time, as well as child support.
+In Maryland and the District of Columbia couples may obtain an expeditious, final divorce by jointly filing a comprehensive agreement resolving all issues regarding the disposition of marital property and alimony, if any.
+In Maryland parents of minor children must also file a parenting plan addressing legal decision-making, residential custody and parenting time, as well as child support.
 In Montgomery County the Court may schedule a divorce hearing within 60 days of filing, and only one spouse is required to appear in court at the hearing.
-(By comparison, the District of Columbia requires a six-month separation period for an uncontested divorce.)
 Courts will generally incorporate such agreements in the Judgment of Absolute Divorce, making them enforceable by contempt.
-This is the least costly and most amicable means to address the many issues that may arise following the divorce.
+This is the least costly and most amicable process to address the many issues that may arise following the divorce.

-Limited Divorce
+Contested Divorce

 Divorce Planning